Applying Basic Marketing Principles to Your EMail Messages

 Your value proposition: A value proposition is a statement that tells consumers why your products or services are worth paying for.
 A good value proposition shows consumers that your products or services solve a problem or fulfill a want or need better than anyone else can.
 Here are some examples of value propositions:

-• “Don’t put Rover in a cage for the holidays.
+- “Don’t put Rover in a cage for the holidays.
 Our pet-sitting services make your vacations worry-free and allow your pets to enjoy the holidays too — in the comfort of their own home.”

-• “Our home equity loans can help you pay off high-interest debt, and our service is more personal than the big banks.”
+- “Our home equity loans can help you pay off high-interest debt, and our service is more personal than the big banks.”

 Information to support your value proposition: Value propositions rarely entice someone to make an immediate purchase all by themselves.
-Most of the time, you need to support your value proposition with additional information to convince buyers to take .
+Most of the time, you need to support your value proposition with additional information to convince buyers to take action.
 You can include this supportive information along with your value proposition in one e-mail message, or you might need multiple support messages delivered over periods of time.
 Examples include

-• and facts
+- Testimonials and facts

-• Directions to your office, store, or Website
+- Directions to your office, store, or Website

-• Incentives to help someone just taking action
+- Incentives to help someone just taking action

 One or more calls to action: A call to action is a statement that asks someone to take a specific type of action in a specific way.
-Calling for action is important because people tend to e-mails after they read them if they aren’t told what to do next.
+Calling for action is important because people tend to delete e-mails after they read them if they aren’t told what to do next.
 For example, just because your phone number appears at the bottom of an e-mail doesn’t mean that people will automatically pick up the phone and dial the number.
 You’ll get better results if you ask your audience to phone you for a specific reason; of course, provide the phone number.
 However, an effective call to action doesn’t necessarily entail asking for an immediate purchase decision.
-Sometimes, your prospective have to take many steps to end up with a store receipt in hand.
+Sometimes, your prospective customers have to take many steps to end up with a store receipt in hand.
 Examples of calls to action could include

-• “Call now and ask for a free consultation.”
+- “Call now and ask for a free consultation.”

-• “Save this message to your inbox today.”
+- “Save this message to your inbox today.”

-• “Print this e-card and bring it with you for a free cup of coffee.”
+- “Print this e-card and bring it with you for a free cup of coffee.”

 Here are some questions to ask yourself to help determine what your e-mail messages should say.
 As you answer each question, think in terms of what your customers find beneficial about your business instead of simply stating your own interests

-• What are the features of your products or services?
+- What are the features of your products or services?

-• How will the features of what you sell benefit your consumers?
+- How will the features of what you sell benefit your consumers?

-• How are you different from your competition?
+- How are you different from your competition?

-• Why are your differences worth paying for?
+- Why are your differences worth paying for?